Kluber wins 19th, strikes out 11 as Indians top White Sox

 Omar Narvaez walked and Matt Davidson singled with two outs in the eighth, but Kluber retired Ryan LaMarre on a groundout.

-“Obviously, I had a pretty short outing last time, so I was able to get a pretty long side (session) in a couple days after that,” Kluber said.
-“It actually worked out fine timing-wise to where I was able to get two in.”

 Indians All-Star second baseman Jose Ramirez was hit on the left arm by Carlos Rodon’s pitch in the fifth inning and walked from the plate in obvious pain.
-Ramirez spoke with manager Terry Francona and a team trainer, but stayed in the game and stole second base moments later.
+Ramirez spoke with manager Terry Francona and a team trainer, but stayed in the game.

-“Fortunately it got him above the elbow, but it got him pretty good,” Francona said.

 Jason Kipnis homered and Yandy Diaz added a two-run single when Cleveland scored three times in the fifth.